 Once we get really good at ordering letters, we can add pictures to this task to make it a little more fun.
 Here are some acorns for fall with the same letters but also the pictures.
 Now we are working with letters and their sounds.
 Engaging and reaching them at their level.

-You can check out this but activity here.
+You can check out this activity here.

-Examples of Engaging Moments: Making Words
+Examples of Engaging Moments in ELA: Making Words

-I strive to make my math lessons hands on and manipulative heavy.
+I strive to make my math lessons hands-on and manipulative-heavy.
 I want us to be building skills and our brains.
 This usually means I can avoid paper and pencils altogether and create fun activities.
 Let me give you some examples.